hypathianet/website/hypathianet/content/Day_0/_index.md

 +++
 draft= false
-title = "Day 0: Introduction"
+title = "Day 0: Preparation"
 description = "Introduction and Overview to the parts of the documentation" weight = 100
 +++